DanielTakeshi/debridement-code/config/calibration_results/README.md

 - Version 10: rigid body only.
 - Version 11: rigid body + bad random forest.
 - Version 12: rigid body + good random forest.

+Gripper (auto collection):

+- Versions 20 through 25: see `images/visuals/README.md` for details.
+- Files named `data_human_guided_vXY.p` are those corresponding to the same experimental setting as `data_vXY.p` except that they have human guidance...
+I have one for each of the data versions now (as of September 1, 2017).